tm1981/ImageProcessingAPI/readme.md

 ## Getting Started

 clone this repo and run "npm install" to install all necessary npm packages

-### Scripts Avalibe
+### Scripts Available

 ```
 npm run build //build the project